 1) Expect the unexpected when it comes to weather.

 You could easily experience weather from all four seasons, so be prepared and take it in stride!
 Make sure you bring warm and water-proof clothing.
+These are the best coats for Iceland in winter and summer.
 We wore Sorel boots and Fjallraven jackets to keep us warm.

 Eating out is really expensive.
 We’re talking $20 to $25 for a basic entrée excluding drinks, starters, or dessert.
 However, you can find a good selection of food for somewhat reasonable prices at the grocery store.
 If you can, bring some snacks with you.
 Trail mix and protein bars travel really well.